 Dan Hanger – Local News Anchor Shares his Duluth Story

 “I drove up for my interview at KBJR, and at that time, all I knew was the big city and the suburbs of Chicago,” he said.
 “I saw Duluth’s huge hills and the lake, and I said, ‘Oh my God; what did I get myself into?’
-I had pictured some cornfield, and thought it would be a dinky little place.”
+I had pictured some cornfield and thought it would be a dinky little place.”

 Ultimately, the Twin Ports grew on him, and Hanger decided to make his home here.
-“I thought I’d only be here for 6 months,” he said.
+“I thought I’d only be here for six months,” he said.
 “And now I’m at the point where I might stay forever.
 Quality of life is huge here.
 There’s no traffic, and Duluth has everything, for the most part, a big city has to offer.”

 Growing up in Chicago